-In the last post we discussed the many causes that leave a brown stain that occurs under the eyes next to the nose in some dogs.
+In “Tear Staining (Part 1) we discussed the many causes that leave a brown stain that occurs under the eyes next to the nose in some dogs.
 We listed the breeds that are particularly prone to this tear staining.
-In this post we want to talk about how we find out what is causing the staining and how to treat it.
+In this post, we want to talk about how we find out what is causing the staining and how to treat it.

 How Do You Find the Cause of Tear Staining?

 Your veterinarian should perform a thorough examination of the eye to look for any cause of irritation or evidence of eye infection or inflammation.
 Growths or ingrown hairs on the inside of the eyelids that irritate the cornea often go unnoticed by dog owners.
 The same is true of eyelids that are only slightly folded-in (entropion).

 With a handheld scope, your veterinarian may be able to see eyelashes directed toward the eye just enough to scratch the cornea and cause excessive tear production.
 Often the assistance of a veterinary ophthalmologist is necessary.
 They have equipment that is better suited for finding tiny ingrown eyelashes or abnormalities around the eye causing the tearing that can’t be found by your veterinarian.